Miniversal deformations of pairs of skew-symmetric matrices under congruence

-Section $3$ is a proof of the main result.
-The method of constructing deformations is presented and using it we calculate deformations step by step: for the diagonal blocks, for the off diagonal blocks that correspond to the canonical summands of the same type, and for the off diagonal blocks that correspond to the canonical summands of different types.
+The rest of the paper is organized as follows.
+In Section $2,$ we present the main theorems, i.e., we construct miniversal deformations of skew-symmetric matrix pencils and prove an upper bound on the distance between a skew-symmetric matrix pencil and its miniversal deformation.
+In Section $3$, we describe the method of constructing deformations (Section $3.1$) and derive the miniversal deformations step by step: for the diagonal blocks (Section $3.2$), for the off-diagonal blocks that correspond to the canonical summands of the same type (Section $3.3$), and for the off-diagonal blocks that correspond to the canonical summands of different types (Section $3.4$).